huhailinguist/huhailinguist.github.io/projects/index.md

 People’s Daily on English words in Chinese: [中外文夹杂 真让人犯晕](http://paper.people.com.cn/rmrb/html/2017-03/20/nw.D110000renmrb_20170320_7-01.htm){:target="_blank"}

 ## Chengdu dialect of Mandarin

+A project about the raising of /an/ in Chengdu dialect of Mandarin.
+Please see the abstracts for more information.

 Hu, Hai and Yiwen Zhang (to appear).
 “Path of Vowel Raising in Chengdu Dialect of Mandarin”.
 29th North America Conference on Chinese Linguistics. [abstract](NACCL29_Hu_IndianaUniv.pdf){:target="_blank"}